 Submissions for case studies will be selected based on:

 - Visual and/or empirical evidence/support;

 - Immediacy, applicability and transferability of key insights.

 Full case studies need to follow the APA 7 reference formatting style.

 We would like you to consider to facilitated delivered of the workshop both in person and online.
+The workshops are an opportunity to explore new and emerging practices and research topics, facilitate debates, gather data and test on-going research.
+Practitioners can benefit from opportunities to showcase their work, seed projects in collaboration with design researchers, and/or gather insights on their relevant issues.
 The work-shop proposal should be no more than 1500 words, and it should cover the following points:

 - Workshop title;